 NURS 6133.
 Pathophysiology and Collaborative Management in Acute Care for the Adult-Gerontology ACNP III.
 [Formerly NURS 340C] This course is third in a sequence of courses that explores, at an advanced level, the pathophysiology, assessment, diagnosis, and collaborative management of adults and older adults with selected episodic/chronic health problems in acute/critical care, including hematologic, hepatic, endocrine, and gastrointestinal disorders as well as psychosocial needs.
 Each student demonstrates his or her ability to analyze, integrate, and synthesize pathophysiologic concepts for collaborative management of adult health problems.
 The course goals are met through didactic content and case study analyses.
-Prerequisite: 6113, 6123.
+Prerequisite: 6050, 6102, 6103, 6113, and 6123.
+Corequisite: 6060 and 6070.
 [3]

 NURS 6134.
 Pathophysiology and Collaborative Management in Acute Care for the Adult-Gerontology ACNP III.
 This course is third in a sequence of courses that explores, at an advanced level, the pathophysiology, assessment, diagnosis, and collaborative management of adults and older adults with selected episodic/chronic health problems in acute/critical care, including hematologic, hepatic, endocrine, and gastrointestinal disorders as well as psychosocial needs.
 Each student demonstrates his or her ability to analyze, integrate, and synthesize pathophysiologic concepts for collaborative management of adult health problems.
 The course goals are met through didactic content and case study analyses.
-Prerequisite: 6045, 6055, 6102, 6103, 6114, 6124.
-Pre-/corequisite: 6065, 6075.
-[4]
+Prerequisite: 6045, 6055, 6102, 6103, 6114, 6124; pre- or corequisite: 6065, 6075.
+[3]

 NURS 6135.
 Adult-Gerontology Acute Care Nurse Practitioner Practicum in Intensive Care.
 [Formerly NURS 342C] This course is designed to provide clinical experience in development and application of the roles of the acute care adult nurse practitioner with an intensivist focus.
 The clinical setting will be used for application and evaluation of pathophysiologic and psychosocial concepts in planning and developing care in the clinical setting.
 Student will be assigned to multidisciplinary critical care teams and will rotate through these teams during the course.
 The student will practice in clinical settings for a total of 210 hours.
 Clinical conferences will be held weekly and will focus on pathophysiology, diagnoses, and therapeutic management related to episodic/chronic problems in critical care in the adult population.
-Prerequisite: 6101, 6102, 6103, 6105, 6113; Pre-/corequisite: 6123.
-[3]
+Prerequisite: 6101, 6102, 6103, 6105, 6114; pre- or corequisite: 6124.
+[4] NURS 6140.

-NURS 6140.
 Introduction to Transplantation.
 [Formerly NURS 345] This elective course consists of didactic content related to the care of adults undergoing transplantation with emphasis on immunology, immunosuppression, and criteria for transplantation, as well as complications related to transplantation and immunosuppression.
 An overview of transplantation of the heart, lung, liver, kidney, pancreas, and bone marrow is presented.
 Ethical, psychosocial, and donor selection/management issues are discussed.
 [2]

 NURS 6142.
 Concepts in Advanced Trauma Nursing.
 [Formerly NURS 396G] This course explores, at an advanced practice level, pathophysiology, assessment and diagnosis and collaborative management of adults who have experienced a severe trauma.
 Each student will demonstrate in writing his or her ability to analyze, integrate, and synthesize pathophysiologic concepts and current research findings for the collaborative management of trauma patients.
-Pre-/corequisite: 6101, 6105 and 6113.
+Pre- or corequisite: 6101, 6105 and 6113 or 6114.
 [2]

 NURS 6143.
-Fundamentals of Emergency and Critical Care Point of Care Ultrasound for the Advanced Prac.
-Provider.
-This course is designed to provide advanced practice nursing students the knowledge and skills needed to affect the outcomes of patient care using bedside ultrasound.
-It will incorporate the synthesis of basic ultrasound physics and mechanics, human anatomy and pathophysiology, exam types and procedural methods for diagnostic, procedural and therapeutic applications of point of care ultrasound.
-Students will incorporate nursing and conceptual theory to gain hands on experience, demonstrate problem solving, and application of learned concepts through comprehensive simulation experiences.
+Fundamentals of Point of Care Ultrasound for the Advanced Practice Provider.
+This course introduces advanced practice students to the utilization of point of care ultrasound (POCUS) in clinical practice.
+Course concepts include basic ultrasound physics and mechanics, anatomical landmarks in the context of pathophysiology, ultrasound exam types, and ultrasound methods for diagnostic, procedural and therapeutic applications of the technology in patient care.
+Students will participate in module-based didactics and apply course concepts during hands on simulation experiences.
+Pre- or corequisite: 6102.
 [1]